McShelby/hugo-theme-relearn/exampleSite/content/basics/installation/_index.en.md

 ![A Chapter](/en/basics/installation/images/chapter.png?classes=shadow&width=60pc)

-**Hugo-theme-learn** provides archetypes to create skeletons for your website.
+**Hugo-theme-relearn** provides archetypes to create skeletons for your website.
 Begin by creating your first chapter page with the following command

 ```
 hugo new --kind chapter basics/_index.md